Environmental science aims to improve the current and future welfare of humans and

-several departments within the Ferguson College of Agriculture: agricultural economics, animal science, biosystems and agricultural engineering, entomology and plant pathology, and plant and soil sciences.
-The combined approach, and experience of the faculty As an environmental science student, you will benefit from working with faculty who
+several departments within the Ferguson College of Agriculture: agricultural economics, animal and food sciences, biosystems and agricultural engineering, entomology and and management, and plant and soil sciences.
+The combined approach, and experience As an environmental science student, you will benefit from working with faculty who